 What is your average cost of medical care?

-One carve out in the Affordable Care Act that may apply to your family is the existence of cost sharing subsidies.
-Under the ACA, families with incomes of up to 250% of FPL (Federal Poverty Level) will be eligible to purchase plans that are adjusted to reduce the amount of cost sharing they would normally be responsible for.
+One carve-out in the Affordable Care Act that may apply to your family is the existence of cost-sharing subsidies.
+Under the ACA, families with incomes of up to 250% of FPL (Federal Poverty Level) will be eligible to purchase plans that are adjusted to reduce the amount of cost-sharing they would normally be responsible for.
 Under these subsidies, families purchasing a silver plan on the exchange will have the out of pocket maximums, deductibles, coinsurance and copay amounts adjusted so that these plans will have a benefits profile of a higher tiered plan.
-Since this subsidy only applies to a Silver plans on the exchange, it will often make sense for households to take advantage of what is a better plan than otherwise available.
+Since this subsidy only applies to Silver plans on the exchange, it will often make sense for households to take advantage of what is a better plan than otherwise available.